 NRI and International Candidates

-NRI (Non-Resident Indian), NRI-sponsored, CIWGCS, and SEA category candidates are eligible to apply for the 15% supernumerary seats.
-These candidates follow a separate fee structure and application process.
+NRI (Non-Resident Indian), NRI-sponsored, CIWGCS (Children of Indian Workers in Gulf Countries and other specified countries), and SEA (South-East Asia) category candidates are eligible to apply for the supernumerary seats.
+These candidates follow a separate fee structure and may have different application instructions — contact the admissions office directly.

 |---|---|